 Cardiovascular disease refers to conditions that cause narrowing or blockage of blood vessels that can lead to heart attack, chest pain, and stroke (reduction in blood supply to the brain).

-You will be surprised to know that the risk of death due to a heart disease or a stroke is twice as high in people with diabetes.
+You will be surprised to know that the risk of death due to a heart disease or a stroke is higher in people with diabetes.

 This occurs because people with diabetes are more vulnerable to develop certain risk factors that increase the chances of having a heart disease or a stroke.3